hybridsjs/hybrids/docs/component-model/structure.md

 #### Writable

-If the function has two arguments, the property is writable.
+If the function has two arguments, the property will be writable.
 However, the function is called only if the value of the property is accessed (getter) - the asserted value is kept in the cache until the next access.

 ```javascript
 define({